 While this might not be your favourite Spielberg movie, it’s likely in your top five.
 Tom Hanks and Leonardo DiCaprio indulge in a cat-and-mouse chase through a tale that’s stranger than fiction and twice as exciting.

 DiCaprio is the young Frank Abagnale, a conman who swindles his way into several high-level jobs through sheer charm.
 FBI agent Carl Hanratty, Hanks’ character, is on Frank’s tail, and every time you think it can’t get more ridiculous, it does.
-The kind of film you can never just watch a few minutes of without making time for the whole thing.
+Catch Me if You Can is the kind of film you can never just watch a few minutes of without making time for the whole thing.
+And look out for this great cameo in the movie.

 Toy Story (1995)